timothycdc/site/README.md

 My shaky attempt at adding features I need and trying to update to MDX version 2 (in hindsight, all this for a remark-katex plugin???), updating up one version of React and several other remark packages.

 Some features will have died along the way – such as the dark mode theme toggler.
-Images also don't import from the `_notes` folder, so just use static for now.
+Images also don't import from the `_notes` folder, so I'm using the static folder for now.

 What I tried to implement:
 - Entire note preloading (all components and rich content) instead of text-excerpt only.
 MDX re-compiling from GraphQL queries fried my brain, async is a pain, will probably be not feasible